Mahmudiyah rape and murders: James P. Barker

-On November 15, 2006, Barker pleaded guilty to rape and murder as part of a plea agreement requiring him to give evidence against the other soldiers to avoid a possible death sentence.
+On 15 November 2006, Barker pleaded guilty to rape and murder as part of a plea agreement requiring him to give evidence against the other soldiers to avoid a possible death sentence.
 In a statement to the judge, Barker said "I hated Iraqis, your honor.
 They can smile at you, then shoot you in your face without even thinking about it."

 During his sentencing hearing, numerous fellow soldiers testified in favor of the argument that Barker could eventually be rehabilitated.
 They described Barker going weeks with minimal support and sleeping as he manned checkpoints.
 Captain William Fischbach, the lead prosecutor, said this was no excuse for Barker's actions and requested a life term without parole.
 "This burned-out corpse that used to be a 14-year-old girl never fired bullets or lobbed mortars", Fischbach said as he held pictures of the crime scene.
 "Society should not have to bear the risk of the accused among them ever again."
 Quivering as he spoke, Barker began weeping as he said "I want the people of Iraq to know that I did not go there to do the terrible things that I did.
 I do not ask anyone to forgive me today."
 He said the violence he had encountered in Iraq left him "angry and mean" toward Iraqis.

 Ultimately, Barker was sentenced to 90 years in prison with the possibility of parole after serving 10 years.
 He was also dishonorably discharged, demoted to the rank of private, and ordered to forfeit all of his pay and allowances.
 Journalists reported that "he smoked a cigarette outside as a bailiff watched over him.
 He grinned but said nothing as reporters passed by."

+During Spielman's trial, Barker attempted to recant the part of his confession in which he implicated him as a conspirator in the murders and the rape.
+However, Cortez testified that Spielman was aware.

 As of 2009, Barker was being held in the United States Disciplinary Barracks at Fort Leavenworth, Kansas.